-The FCSA operates a best practice Codes of Compliance (the “Codes”) designed to ensure that its Accredited Members provide services, advice and employment to the highest level of professional and ethical standards in the UK.
+FCSA Members must adhere to our Charter and the applicable best practice Codes of Compliance (the “Codes”) designed to ensure that its Accredited Members provide services, advice and employment to the highest level of professional and ethical standards in the UK.

-For recruitment agencies, end hirers, and contractors, the FCSA Codes of Compliance provides complete peace of mind when selecting umbrella employers, limited company advisors, and self-employer and CIS contractor providers for their preferred supplier list for the following reasons:
+For recruitment agencies, end hirers, and workers, the FCSA Codes of Compliance provide complete peace of mind when selecting umbrella employers, limited company advisors, and self-employer and CIS contractor providers for their preferred supplier list for the following reasons:

-The revised FCSA Codes will apply to all new applicants from the 26th May 2021 and to current FCSA members from the 1st October 2021, the latter is to enable our independent assessors to evidence test current members against the newly revised codes.
-If you require a copy of the previous codes, please email: firstname.lastname@example.org
+The revised FCSA Codes applied to all new applicants from 26th May 2021 and to current FCSA members from 1st October 2021, the latter is to enable our independent assessors to evidence test current members against the newly revised codes.

-The scope of FCSA’s Accreditation covers 3 types of business operations in the UK: umbrella employers, limited company advisors, and self-employed/CIS contractor providers.
+The scope of FCSA’s Accreditation covers 4 types of business operations in the UK: umbrella employers, limited company advisors, self-employed/CIS contractor providers and professional employment organisations.
 In order to be eligible for FCSA Accreditation, all applicants must meet all of the following criteria:

 The above minimum criteria are essential for FCSA to be able to assess applicants’ business operations in practice, not just in theory.
 It is important to realise that FCSA Accreditation is not just a tick-box exercise.